 St. Rose real estate is some of the most expensive in Louisiana, although St. Rose house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. Rose is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, St. Rose is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in St. Rose who work in office and administrative support (21.19%), sales jobs (9.77%), and healthcare (8.30%).
+Unlike some towns, St. Rose isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in St. Rose are a mix of both white- and blue-collar jobs.
+Overall, St. Rose is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in St. Rose who work in office and administrative support (17.25%), sales jobs (9.55%), and healthcare (7.57%).

 Also of interest is that St. Rose has more people living here who work in computers and math than 95% of the places in the US.

-St. Rose is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, St. Rose does not have a public transit system used by locals to get to and from work.

-The percentage of adults in St. Rose with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.76% of adults in St. Rose have a bachelor's degree or advanced degree.
+The citizens of St. Rose are slightly less educated than the national average of 21.84% for the average city or town: 14.52% of adults in St. Rose have a bachelor's degree or advanced degree

-The per capita income in St. Rose in 2010 was $22,075, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $88,300 for a family of four.
+The per capita income in St. Rose in 2010 was $23,113, which is upper middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,452 for a family of four.
 However, St. Rose contains both very wealthy and poor people as well.

 St. Rose is an extremely ethnically-diverse town.
 The people who call St. Rose home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of St. Rose residents report their race to be White, followed by Black or African-American.
+The greatest number of St. Rose residents report their race to be Black or African-American, followed by White.
 St. Rose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.70% of the town’s residents.
-Important ancestries of people in St. Rose include Italian, German, Irish, and English.
+People of Hispanic or Latino origin account for 13.47% of the town’s residents.
+Important ancestries of people in St. Rose include French, Italian, German, Irish, and English.